SAP/spartacus-docs/_pages/dev/view_configuration/infinite-scroll.md

     ...
 ```

-The `view` container holds all configurations that affect the display of the Spartacus storefront.
-The inner `infiniteScroll` container is responsible for the configuration of this feature.
+The `view` container contains all of the configurations that affect the display of the Spartacus storefront, including the `infiniteScroll` container.
+The `infiniteScroll` container contains all of the configurations that affect the infinite scroll feature.

-#### active

-The `active` property will determine whether Infinite Scroll will be used in the application.
-Infinite Scroll is only active when this property's value is set to true.

-**Note**: If it is empty or set to false, the application will ignore all the settings related to Infinite Scroll and will instead use pagination.

-#### productLimit
+Use the `active` property to enable and disable infinite scroll.
+Infinite scroll is enabled when `active` is set to `true`.
+If the value for `active` is empty, or set to `false`, all other `infiniteScroll` settings are ignored, and Spartacus uses pagination instead.

-`productLimit` provides a limit to the number of products a user is able to scroll through before they are prompted to allow the process of scrolling for more products.
+Use the `productLimit` property to control the number of products a user can scroll through before they are prompted to load more items.
+For example, if the value for `productLimit` is set to `50`, then a **Show More** button appears after the user has scrolled through 50 items.
+When the user presses the **Show More** button, the user can scroll through another 50 items before the button appears again.

-**Ex**: If the value for this property is set to 50, then a user will be able to scroll until they reach 50 products.
-At this point, they will be prompted to continue scrolling by pressing a button labeled "Show More'.

-This is to prevent an excessive load on a user's browser that can be caused by displaying very large lists.

-**Note**: If this value is empty or set to 0, then the productLimit is disabled.

-#### showMoreButton

-`showMoreButton` allows for users to experience the scroll effect with more control by having a "Show More" button appear at the end of their current product list.

-**Ex**: Assume when first navigating to the product list, 10 products are displayed.
-Once a user has scrolled to the bottom of this list, they will be prompted with a button labeled "Show More'.
-When this button is pressed, the next 10 products are added to the list.
-This process will be repeated until there are no more products to display.

-**Note**: If this property is set to false, then `true` Infinite Scroll will be active and no buttons will be displayed to retrieve more products.
-If it is set to true, then a button will appear at the end of every list and productLimit is ignored.
+By limiting the number of products that are shown, you can prevent users from experiencing degraded browser performance, which could occur when displaying very large lists of products.
+Note that if the value for `productLimit` is empty, or set to `0`, then the `productLimit` property is disabled.

+Use the `showMoreButton` property to explicitly set a display limit of 10 products before the **Show More** button appears.
+For example, if the `showMoreButton` property is set to `true`, a user sees a **Show More** button after scrolling through 10 items.
+When the user presses **Show More**, 10 more items are loaded, and this process is repeated until there are no more products to display.
+Note that if the value for `showMoreButton` is set to `false`, then a **Show More** button only appears when a user has viewed the number of products specified by the `productLimit` property.
+If the value for `showMoreButton` is set to `true`, then the value for `productLimit` is ignored.